mhhussain24/AsteroidProject/README.md

 	- 'no_duplicates_df' includes:
 	All columns except relative_velocity and miss_distance

-	after splitting the data and removing duplicates from 'no_duplicates_df', we created CSV files.
+after splitting the data and removing duplicates from 'no_duplicates_df', we created CSV files to be used in our SQL database.

+Our description of the data includes summary statistics on the "miss_df" dataframe.
+Using a loc method on the "miss_df" dataframe, we isolated the true and false values in the hazardous column.
+This allowed us to create boxplots on other features in the dataset.

 ## PostGres (SQL):
 	With CSV files created, we created two tables in PostGres: